Sideshow Bob: Games and attractions

-In The Simpsons: Tapped Out, a city-building game released in February 2012, Sideshow Bob occurs as a bonus.
-Popping up every couple hours, the players are given a chance to tap on him to receive a small sum of money, and "send" him to jail.
-In a later update to the game, Sideshow Bob also has a stand in Krusty Land, where players get to pop balloons for a chance to win donuts and Krusty tickets.
-The Simpsons: Tapped Out Terwilligers content update was released April 14, 2015 and has several references to the Simpsons episodes with Sideshow Bob.
-This game event was split in 3 acts and ended June 4, 2015.
-New characters, skins and costumes include Sideshow Bob, Cecil Terwilliger, Gino Terwilliger, Francesca Terwilliger, Dr. Robert Terwilliger Sr., Judith Onderdonk, Captain Bob, and Opera Krusty.
-Most of the event action takes place at Monsarno Research and Opera House.
+In The Simpsons: Tapped Out, a city-building game launched for iOS in early 2012, Sideshow Bob appears as a recurring encounter.
+Bob reappears intermittently; players can tap him to make an arrest and receive cash and experience points.
+In a later update to the game, Krustyland also includes the “Sideshow You” balloon-pop minigame, where players can win Krusty tickets and have a chance to reveal donuts.
+The Terwilligers content update for The Simpsons: Tapped Out was released on April 14, 2015, and alluded to Bob's light-opera performances and recurring encounters with rakes.
+The event was split into three acts and ended May 26, 2015.
+New characters, skins, and costumes included Sideshow Bob, Cecil Terwilliger, Gino Terwilliger, Francesca Terwilliger, Dr. Robert Terwilliger Sr., Dame Judith Underdunk, Captain Bob, and Opera Krusty.
+Central event locations included Monsarno Research and the Outdoor Opera Stage.